trappeur1975/ocs_projet8_todolist/README.md

 06/02/2022 : addition of {{ path('homepage') }} in "base.html.twig"

 06/02/2022 : added @IsGranted("ROLE_ADMIN") rule for the listAction function

+07/02/2022 : addition of @IsGranted("DELETE_TASK") rule in controller taskcontroller function "deleteTaskAction" and creation of "TaskVoter" in security > voter